martinfruehauf/wine-service/README.md

     * id: _generated Id for the batch_
     * name: _name of the specific batch_
     * yeast: _name of the used yeast_
+    * fruits: _an array of the used fruits_
     * originCoordinates: _an array of coordinates of the origin of the fruits_
     * originDescription: _a description of the origin of the fruit_
     * productionDate: _the date when production begins_

 2. An Object called "**Measurement**", which holds all the information for every time a measurement was taken.
-    * id: _generated Id for the measurement which must also refer to the batch it was taken from.
+    * id: _generated Id for the measurement which must also refer to the batch it was taken from._
     * (name: if the Id can't be created in such a way that it also refers to the respective batch, another property like a distinctive name might be needed.
 This still needs to be researched)
     * acid: _a floating point number representing the acid level_
     * alcohol: _a floating point number representing the alcohol level_